ocaml/ocamlbuild/manual/manual.md

 `foo.ml` in your source directory or, if it doesn't exist, try to build it, for example from `foo.mll` or `foo.mly`.

-OCamlbuild knows various targets to build all sort of useful things: byte or native programs (`.byte`, `.native`), library archives (`.cma`, `.cmxa`, `.cmxs`), documentation (`.docdir/index.html`, `.docdir/man`), etc. We will detail those in the [Reference
+OCamlbuild knows various targets to build all sorts of useful things: byte or native programs (`.byte`, `.native`), library archives (`.cma`, `.cmxa`, `.cmxs`), documentation (`.docdir/index.html`, `.docdir/man`), etc. We will detail those in the [Reference